Aymar Embury II: Work with Robert Moses

 In 1934, Mayor Fiorello La Guardia appointed Robert Moses as sole commissioner of a newly unified Department of Parks for New York City, commencing a seven-year period of construction and renovation of city parks.
-Embury, along with landscape architect Gilmore D. Clarke, was a senior member of the 1,800 strong design and construction team that Moses had assembled at the Arsenal in Central Park.
+Embury, along with landscape architect Gilmore D. Clarke, was a senior member of the 1,800-member design and construction team that Moses had assembled at the Arsenal in Central Park.

 In the following years, Embury was chief or consulting architect for numerous projects in the New York City area.
 Exact figures are not available, but it is possible that Embury supervised the design of over six hundred public projects.
 Surviving examples include zoos such as the Central Park Zoo and Prospect Park Zoo; parks such as Bryant Park, Betsy Head Park, Crotona Park, Jacob Riis Park, McCarren Park, Red Hook Park, and Sunset Park; bridges including the Triborough Bridge and Henry Hudson Bridge; and other features including the New York City Building at the 1939 New York World's Fair (now the Queens Museum), Orchard Beach, Prospect Park Bandshell, and the Hofstra University Campus.